J. Kiffin Penry Epilepsy MiniFellow Network

 FAQsSupported ByEpilepsy LinksContact Us

-AN INTENSIVE WEEK OF LECTURES, SEMINARS, WORKSHOPS AND INDEPENDENT STUDY
+AN INTENSIVE COURSE OF LECTURES, WORKSHOPS AND INDEPENDENT STUDY

 J. KIFFIN PENRY EPILEPSY MINIFELLOWSHIP® PROGRAMS

-The Epilepsy MiniFellowship Program is a comprehensive week-long course for neurologists in the diagnosis and management of seizures, current advances in epilepsy including new diagnostic methods, treatment options, and management of epilepsy in special populations.
+The Epilepsy MiniFellowship Program is a comprehensive 4 day course for Epilepsy Fellows in the diagnosis and management of seizures, current advances in epilepsy including new diagnostic methods, treatment options, and management of epilepsy in special populations.
 In addition, other topics discussed include psychosocial and medicolegal issues.
 MiniFellows attend and give case presentations (there is a case study requirement) and advance their knowledge of epilepsy through lecture sessions, case workshops, and peer group discussion.
 Individual endeavor will be enhanced by interaction and consultation with the faculty.
-Forty participants are selected for each course from the applications received.
+A limited number of participants are selected for each course from the applications received.

 LEARNER OBJECTIVES